Basic Concepts for System Design Interview Preparation

 CAP Theorem is an essential concept for designing networked shared data systems.
 It states that a distributed database system can only provide two of these three properties: consistency, availability, and partition tolerance.
 We can make trade-offs between three properties based on the use cases of our dbms system.

 • Consistency: Consistency means that everything should go on in a very well-coordinated manner and with proper synchronisation.
-It ensures that system remains consistent and returns the results such that any read operation should give the most recent write operation.
+It ensures that system returns the results such that any read operation should give the most recent write operation.

-• Partition Tolerance: Partition Tolerance is necessary for any distributed system, so we always need to choose between availability and consistency.
-Partition tolerance corresponds to the condition that the system should work irrespective of any failure or breakdown of nodes.
-Due to massive dependency on network calls, it is prevalent for a distributed system to fall into the trap of network failures.
-So partition tolerance is essential.
+• Partition Tolerance: Partition tolerance is necessary for any distributed system, so we always need to choose between availability and consistency.
+It corresponds to the condition that the system should work irrespective of any node failure or network failures.

 Some other important concepts to explore